-- (i.)
-All organizations receiving Operating Grant funding from CKAF will be required to submit an Interim Report by 31 December of the year the grant is received - (ii.)
-For organizations that receive a CKAF Operating Grant in any year and reapply to the Operating Grant program the following year, the Final Report will be integrated as part of the subsequent application form - (iii.)
+- All organizations receiving Operating Grant funding from CKAF will be required to submit an Interim Report by 14 January 2022; - ii.
+For organizations that receive a CKAF Operating Grant in any year and reapply to the Operating Grant program the following year, the Final Report will be integrated as part of the subsequent application form; and - iii.
 Organizations that receive a CKAF Operating Grant in any year and choose not to reapply to the Operating Grant program the following year will be required to indicate those intentions and submit a Final Report no later than the following year's application deadline.